uQr/cordova-docs/tutorial-team-build/README.md

 	2.  **Supporting Visual Studio specific Windows packaging settings.** Currently the Cordova CLI does not have a standard locaiton for storing platform specific packaging information.
 While this is something activley being pursued by the community, Visual Studio uses a set of non-standard config.xml elements to store manditory fields for store submission.
 	3.  **Supporting the Task Runner Explorer.** Visual Studio now has a convenient Task Runner Explorer that allows you to attach Gulp and Grunt tasks to build events.

+5. **OSX Gotchas.** If you are used to primarily developing in the Windows environment, there are a few issues that can pop up when you start trying to build your project on OSX.

 ###Building with Multiple Versions of the Cordova CLI
 The Cordova CLI is a standard node.js module and thus can be installed either [globally or locally](http://go.microsoft.com/fwlink/?LinkID=533780).
 The trick, then, is to use a local installation of the Cordova CLI rather than a global one.
 There are two different methods that you can use to install Cordova locally: at the project level and in a global cache.